Tiger Global's PE chief and Flipkart's biggest backer Lee Fixel to resign

 -

-Tiger Global also won a $1.6 billion cash dividend on its investment in e-cigarette startup Juul Labs Inc., which sold 35% of itself to tobacco giant Altria Group Inc. last year.
+Tiger Global also won a $1.6 billion cash dividend on its investment in e-cigarette start-up Juul Labs, which sold 35% of itself to tobacco giant Altria Group last year.
 Fixel had led the firm’s roughly $600 million investment in the company.

 “Lee has been a driving force behind the expansion of Tiger Global’s private equity investing activities in the United States and India, and he has distinguished himself as a world-class investor across multiple sectors and stages,” the firm said.
 “Lee expects to actively invest his own capital and may start an investment firm in the future.”

-As of May 2018, Tiger Global’s venture unit had made more than 200 investments in 30 countries, including an almost $2 billion position in Spotify Technology SA.
+As of May 2018, Tiger Global’s venture unit had made more than 200 investments in 30 countries, including an almost $2 billion position in Spotify Technology.

 A Tiger Global spokeswoman declined further comment.